jsdelivrbot/titanium/README.md

 ## Licensing

-TitaniumCSS is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nd/4.0/">Creative Commons Attribution-NoDerivatives 4.0 International License</a>.
+TitaniumCSS is licensed under the MIT License.
+See License for more information.